M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 An algorithm is a rule or step-by-step process that must be followed in order to solve a particular problem.
 ### :computer: <span style="color: aqua">What is cryptography?</span>
 Cryptography is the study of techniques that hide the real meaning of information.
 It transforms this information into a format that cannot be read by humans and vice versa.
+### :computer: <span style="color: aqua">What is a Virtual Machine?</span>
+A virtual machine, commonly shortened to just VM, is no different than any other physical computer like a laptop, smart phone, or server.
+It has a CPU, memory, disks to store your files, and can connect to the internet if needed.
+While the parts that make up your computer (called hardware) are physical and tangible, VMs are often thought of as virtual computers or software-defined computers within physical servers, existing only as code.
+Virtualization is the process of creating a software-based, or "virtual" version of a computer, with dedicated amounts of CPU, memory, and storage that are "borrowed" from a physical host computer—such as your personal computer— and/or a remote server—such as a server in a cloud provider's datacenter.
+A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
+It can run in a window as a separate computing environment, often to run a different operating system—or even to function as the user's entire computer experience—as is common on many people's work computers.
+The virtual machine is partitioned from the rest of the system, meaning that the software inside a VM can't interfere with the host computer's primary operating system.
+### :computer: <span style="color: aqua">What is a Framework?</span>
+Frameworks make building applications faster and more efficient.
+It provides the basis on which developers can build programs for a specific platform.
+For example, a framework may include predetermined classes as well as functions.
+It can be used to process inputs, manage hardware, and interact with system software. (ex.
+Spring is one of the more popular frameworks for Java.)

+Pros:
+- Enables devs to build applications faster and more efficiently.
+- Reduces the code length...allowing you to add conventional functionality without long lines of code.
+- More practical for junior devs... (gives them "guardrails" as they build new applications).
+- Most "popular" frameworks are free.
+- Allow you to write and integrate unit tests and integrations tests with ease.
+- Help establish an "appropriate" use of design patterns.
+- Typically, large popular frameworks are well-maintained (including documentation).

+Cons:
+- They can have a lot of extra code... which can lead to longer load times and decreased performance.
+- Stops many devs from taking the time to learn CSS.
+(Specifically for UI Frameworks).
+- Overcomplicates simple projects - using a lot more data, space, unnecessary files, etc... for something that could simply be done with a few files.
+- Frameworks are inflexible... cannot modify core tenents of their structure.
+- Once a framework is chosen... switching to another is difficult.
+- Updates can introduce bugs into your implementation of the framework.

+### :computer: <span style="color: aqua">What is a Library?</span>

+Pros:
+- The programmer is in charge of the flow of the program.
+- Designed to perform often-time highly specific tasks.
+- Tend ot have less structure than a Framework...which can speed up development time when you know what you're doing.
+- You can easily replace one library for another.
+- Libraries require significantly less code than a framework to implement... typically.
+- Flexibility of being able to pick and choose what libraries you do and don't want to use... unlike frameworks.

+Cons:
+- Updates can introduce bugs into your implementation of the library.
+- You have to re-compile your program each time you wish to run.
+- The need to utilize the entire library codebase to use one piece.
+- Tend ot have less structure than a Framework... which can create unnecessary headaches.
+- You can often end up using multiple libraries to achieve your end goal.
+- Often the documentation for a specific library can be sparse.

+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

 ### <span style="color: aqua"></span>